 Animal and Plant Health Inspection Service, USDA.

-We are adopting as a final rule, without change, an interim rule that amended the noxious weed regulations by adding Old World climbing fern (Lygodium microphyllum (Cavanilles) R. Brown) and maidenhair creeper (Lygodium flexuosum (Linnaeus) Swartz) to the list of terrestrial noxious weeds.
-This action is necessary to prevent the artificial spread of these noxious weeds within and into the United States.
+We are amending the noxious weed regulations by adding Old World climbing fern (Lygodium microphyllum (Cavanilles) R. Brown) and maidenhair creeper (Lygodium flexuosum (Linnaeus) Swartz) to the list of terrestrial noxious weeds.
+This action is necessary to prevent the artificial spread of these noxious weeds into the United States.

 FOR FURTHER INFORMATION CONTACT: